 Your boring baked potato just got all kinds of sexy with this Bloomin’ Loaded Baked Potatoes recipe!
-Crispy skinned potato wedges all covered in melty cheese and crispy bacon.
+Crispy-skinned potato wedges all covered in melty cheese and crispy bacon.
 Yeah, life just got a whole lot tastier!

-This recipe is my ‘take’ on those deliciously bad for your onion petals.
-Let’s face it – if it’s fried it’s a safe bet it’s gonna be delicious.
-But I didn’t want to fry anything because I want to take off those extra pounds I put on this past year and also I wanted to make it out of potatoes (confession time – I had a crap ton of potatoes to use up too).
-When it comes to making those onions, they are pretty straight forward to make but when it came to the potato I wasn’t 100% sure.
-I mean I know I had to cut the top off and then cut the sides like I show in the picture below but I couldn’t figure how to get the middle pieces to bloom out.
-So I took to google and I found the trick here on how to get the middle part of the potato to ‘bloom’.
+When it comes to making those onions, they are pretty straightforward, but I wasn’t 100% sure about the potatoes.
+I mean, I know I had to cut the top off and then cut the sides, as I show in the picture below, but I couldn’t figure out how to get the middle pieces to bloom.
+So I turned to Google and found the trick here for getting the middle part of the potato to ‘bloom’.

-When you cut your first one go slow and pay attention.
-The biggest thing is when you insert the thin blade parry knife is not to push it all the way through and come out the other side.
-Just make rings – think like a bullseye.
-The other important thing is when you flip it over and start to cut the ‘petals’ you need to keep the bottom uncut – leave about a 1″ rectangle strip alone.
+- The other important thing is when you flip it over and start to cut the ‘petals’, you need to keep the bottom uncut – leave about a 1″ rectangle strip alone.
 Other than that, it’s super simple.

-Once they are all cut, just place them oval-ring side up, drizzle some oil and salt on them (you could even add garlic butter too if you wanted) and bake.
-After about 45-55 minutes in the oven the potatoes will be crispy on the outside and the exposed flesh will have a slight burn to them in some spots.
+- After about 45-55 minutes in the oven, the potatoes will be crispy on the outside, and the exposed flesh will have a slight burn to it in some spots.
 They should feel tender to the touch.
-At that point, to make them loaded just add some cheese and crispy bacon in/on and pop it back in the oven for a few just to melt.

-What’s funny is he’s more of a sweet potato lover than a regular spud but when I make these, he inhales them.
+What’s funny is he’s more of a sweet potato lover than a regular spud, but when I make these, he inhales them.

-Anyway to you newbies, welcome again!
+Anyway, to you newbies, welcome again!
 I’m thrilled you found me!
-And to my long time family members – I’d be lost without you guys!
-So next time you want to make some taters, give these a shot however I will warn you – you may never make baked potatoes again any other way than this!
+And to my long-time family members – I’d be lost without you guys!
+So next time you want to make some taters, give these a shot; however, I will warn you – you may never make baked potatoes again any other way than this!

 PrintBloomin’ Loaded Baked Potatoes